 Glutamine Synthetase (GS) catalyzes the conversion of ammonia and glutamate to glutamine.
 This reaction consumes a molecule of ATP: Glutamate + NH4+ + ATP = Glutamine + ADP + Pi.
 GS is found in astrocytes as an octamer of identical ~45kDa subunits.
 Most well known function of GS is the detoxification of brain ammonia.
 It also has an important role in controlling metabolic regulations of neurotransmitter glutamate.
 Because of the multiple functions and importance of GS in cellular metabolism, both catalytic activities and synthesis are highly regulated.
 The activity of GS is controlled by adenylylation.
 Its activity is decreased in the cerebral cortex of brains affected by Alzheimer's disease, particularly in the vicinity of senile plaques.
 It is also decreased under conditions of glucose deprivation.
 On the other hands, the level of expression of GS is increased during ischemia in vivo or hypoxia in culture.

 For Research Use Only.
 Not for use in diagnostic procedures.
 Not for resale without express authorization.

-cell proliferation-inducing protein 59; glutamate decarboxylase; glutamate--ammonia ligase; Glutamate-ammonia ligase; glutamate-ammonia ligase (glutamine synthase); glutamate-ammonia ligase (glutamine synthetase); glutamine synthase; glutamine synthetase; Glutamine synthetase (glutamate-ammonia ligase); glutamine synthetase 1; GS; proliferation-inducing protein 43
+Protein Aliases: cell proliferation-inducing protein 59; glutamate decarboxylase; Glutamate--ammonia ligase; Glutamate-ammonia ligase; glutamate-ammonia ligase (glutamine synthase); glutamate-ammonia ligase (glutamine synthetase); glutamine synthase; Glutamine synthetase; Glutamine synthetase (glutamate-ammonia ligase); glutamine synthetase 1; GS; Palmitoyltransferase GLUL; proliferation-inducing protein 43